cocos/cocos-docs/en/editor/publish/publish-oppo-mini-game.md

 - **Supported Minimum Platform Version Number**: is required.
 According to the requirements for OPPO Mini Games, this value must be greater than or equal to **1031**, and **1060** is recommended.
 Refer to the [Instructions [cn]](https://cdofs.oppomobile.com/cdo-activity/static/201810/26/quickgame/documentation/#/games/use) for details.

+- **Screen Orientation**: The screen orientation currently includes **Portrait** and **Landscape**.

+- **Seperate Engine**: This feacture reduces the size of the first package for each mini-game by sharing the global engine.
+When enabled, if the engine already has a cache in the phone, the first pacakge download will automatically remove the gine file and load the full version of the engine cached in the phone.
+If there is no cache in the phone, the full first package will be loaded, and the complete first package will contain the culled engine.

 - **Keystore**: when you check the **Keystore**, the default is to build the rpk package with a certificate that comes with Creator, which is used only for **debugging**.

   > **Note**: when the rpk package is to be used to submit an audit, do not check the **Keystore** to build it.